Future of Student Affairs: Faculty Integration

 From left, Harry j.
 Elam, Jr., Senior Vice Provost for Education, Vice President for the Arts and Vice Provost for Undergraduate Education, Patti Gumport, Vice Provost for Graduate Education, and Greg Boardman, Vice Provost for Student Affairs.
 (Photo credit: Linda A. Cicero/Stanford News)

 Faculty Integration was identified as one of the major priorities for action within the Future of Student Affairs initiative.
-The Executive team has identified four progressive areas of faculty involvement, including awareness, participation, engagement and integration.
+The Executive team identified four progressive areas of faculty involvement, including awareness, participation, engagement and integration.

 - Faculty “awareness” of Student Affairs was described as “confidence that faculty members could articulate or describe the work of multiple Student Affairs areas.”